Saturday, November 02, 2013

 NaNoWriMo - National Novel Writing Month

 Writers wishing to participate first register on the project's website, where they can post profiles and information about their novels, including synopsis and excerpts.
-Word counts are validated on the site, with writers submitting a copy of their novel for automatic counting.
+Word counts are validated on the site, with writers submitting a copy of their novel for counting.

 Pep talks give advice along the way, and the extended NaNoWriMo forums offer the chance to interact, motivate each other, and procrastinate.